Kiyotoko/vault-sek2/Abi 2024/Englisch/Cheat Cheets/The political system.md

 - Process of making a law
 	1. write a bill
-	2. bill goes to a committee of experts
+	1. bill goes to a committee of experts
-	3. congress will have to discuss bill
+	1. congress will have to discuss bill
-	4. congress votes
+	1. congress votes
-	5. president must sign the bill or veto it
+	1. president must sign the bill or veto it

-## The president
+# The President

 - **Main Tasks**
 	- enforce and implement laws